Toggle: English / Spanish

 It may also be done if an ultrasound exam shows an enlarged parathyroid gland.

 There is no swelling, PTH level is normal, and cells from the tissue sample are normal.

 The test confirms that a parathyroid gland is enlarged if PTH level is too high or cells from the sample are abnormal.

 Abnormal results may be due to:

 The main risks of the procedure are bruising and bleeding into or around the thyroid gland.
 If bleeding is severe, it may put pressure over the windpipe (trachea).
+In this case, surgery is needed to correct the problem.
 This complication is rare.